-- 2. Misconduct Probation A misconduct status which does not interfere with the student's/RSO's right to enroll in and attend classes, but which includes some restrictions and/or requirements for a specific period of time as determined in the particular case. - 3.
-Suspension A denial of the privilege of continuing or enrolling as a student or RSO and denial of any and all rights and privileges conferred in student status or RSO status for a specified period of time.
+2. Misconduct Probation - A misconduct status which does not interfere with the student's/RSO's right to enroll in and attend classes, but which includes some restrictions and/or requirements for a specific period of time as determined in the particular case.

+3. Suspension - A denial of the privilege of continuing or enrolling as a student or RSO and denial of any and all rights and privileges conferred in student status or RSO status for a specified period of time.
 Additional restrictions and/or requirements as determined in the particular case may be imposed.
-At the termination of the suspension, and fulfillment of any restrictions and/or requirements that were imposed, the student/RSO will be entitled to resume her/his education without meeting any special academic entrance requirements. - 4.
-Expulsion A permanent denial of the privilege of continuing or enrolling as a student or RSO and permanent denial of any and all rights and privileges conferred in student status or RSO status. - 5.
-Restorative Justice Sanctions Restorative justice sanctions are educational sanctions that will be determined by the Hearing Panel or DOS/ADOS and coupled with a disciplinary sanction.
-Failure to complete a restorative justice sanction has the identical effect of not completing a disciplinary sanction.
+At the termination of the suspension, and fulfillment of any restrictions and/or requirements that were imposed, the student/RSO will be entitled to resume her/his education without meeting any special academic entrance requirements.

+4. Expulsion - A permanent denial of the privilege of continuing or enrolling as a student or RSO and permanent denial of any and all rights and privileges conferred in student status or RSO status.

+5. Educational Sanctions - Sanctions intended to bring stronger awareness and understanding of healthier behavioral options.
+The sanction will be determined by the Hearing Panel or ADOS and coupled with a disciplinary sanction.
+Failure to complete an educational sanction has the identical effect of not completing a disciplinary sanction.

-Note: If it is perceived that the student/RSO has not complied with an imposed sanction, the DOS/ADOS will schedule and conduct a formal hearing following Sections 2.1 - 3.9 of this policy to determine whether or not the student is in compliance with the imposed sanction.
+Note: If it is perceived that the student/RSO has not complied with an imposed sanction, the ADOS will schedule and conduct a formal hearing following Sections 2.1 - 3.9 of this policy to determine whether or not the student is in compliance with the imposed sanction.
 If the result of this review confirms that a sanction has been violated, the DOS/ADOS may impose a more severe sanction.
 The student/RSO may appeal the decision in accordance with the appeal provisions of the policy: Sections 4.1 - 4.7.